 Alternatively, some people receive their refunds quite quickly.
 However, I wouldn’t count on that.

 Personally speaking, I have received most refunds within 13-17 days over the past three years.
-The IRS also says that nine out of 10 people receive their refunds within 13 days.
+And the IRS also says that nine out of 10 people receive their refunds within 13 days.

-Remember, the payment is also delayed with bank holidays, weekends, and if you choose a check instead of direct deposit.
+But remember, the payment is delayed with bank holidays and weekends.
+It will take longer if you choose to receive a paper check instead of direct deposit too.

 I would recommend staying patient for a few more days before contacting the IRS.
-There are several very common reasons for delayed tax returns:
+There are several typical reasons for delayed tax returns:

-- You filed a Form 8379 (Injured Spouse Allocation).
-This could add 14 days to the time when your tax refund is sent.
+- You filed Form 8379 [Injured Spouse Allocation] (This could add 14 days to the time when your tax refund is sent)